Scheduled maintenance

 The question on the ballot

-Civica Election Services of The Election Centre, 33 Clarendon Road, London, N8 0NW.
+The ballot was conducted by post by the Independent Scrutineer: Civica Election Services of The Election Centre, 33 Clarendon Road, London, N8 0NW.

-Ballot papers received until 30th December were also included in count due to postal delays over this Christmas period.
+Ballot papers received until 30 December 2022 were also included in count due to postal delays over this Christmas period.

-The ballot results were:
+The original consultative ballot results

-Turnout: 22% of those eligible to vote voted.
+• Turnout - 22% of those eligible to vote voted

-78% voted ‘Yes’ – in favour of a Balsall Heath Neighbourhood Council being established.
+• 78% voted ‘yes’ in favour of a Balsall Heath Neighbourhood Council being established.

 The threshold Birmingham City Council had set for this consultative ballot was a 25% turnout.
 So, the turnout was 3% less than required but a large majority of those who voted were in favour of a Balsall Heath Neighbourhood Council.